Auterion/embedded-debug-tools/ext/orbetto/README.md

 To include a SPI protocol in perfetto visualization, it needs to be synchronized with the SWO pin for correct display.
 To do that, the Logic Analyzer needs to record all four SPI Channels (MISO,MOSI,CLK,CS) and an additional fifth synchronization GPIO, which can be configured by a patch on to the default PX4 software.
+Checkout the Readme in "embedded-debug-tools/src/patch" for further information.
 The analog spi traces must be imported in the tool as a `.csv` file with column names (MISO, MOSI, CLK, CS, SYNC) as an argument.
 The tracing process in GDB and in the Logic Analyzer should be started at the same time to ensure a functioning